 - commercial for candidate

 - rap, song, etc

-Step 5: After the presentations, each student will receive a secret ballot to cast their vote for the next president.
-The votes will be tallied and the winner will be announced.
+Step 5: After the presentations, give each student a secret ballot to cast their vote for the candidate they feel is best suited to the job.

 Supporting All Learners